The best MacBook and Macs 2023: top Apple desktops and laptops

 Reasons to avoid

-The level of performance on offer here will be overkill for many people, but if you're looking for a workstation PC for heavy creative workloads, such as editing 8K footage or rendering complex 3D scenes and animations, then the Mac Studio will be a great choice.
+The level of performance available here will be overkill for many people, but if you're looking for a workstation PC for heavy creative workloads, such as editing 8K footage or rendering complex 3D scenes and animations, then the Mac Studio will be a great choice.
 It's expensive, but worth the investment.

-Read the in-depth Mac Studio review
+Read our in-depth Mac Studio review

 How to choose the best Mac and MacBooks for you